ricerijoh/gps_app/README.md

 The general layout and how the task will performed
 * Build core algorithm in Python using different a variety of libraries to accomplish the task
-* Build backend code using Django
+* Build backend front end integration using Django
 * Build frontend code using HTML and CSS

 ### Python code base for the core algorithm

 * Parse .gpx files
-* Use Ramer-Douglas-Peucker algorithm to deduce the number of **waypoints** for each .gpx file
+* Use Ramer-Douglas-Peucker algorithm to deduce the number of **points** for each .gpx file
     * This is done to make the code more effictive since we will work with smaller datasets